United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

 Pleasant Hill

-Lieutenant Colonel Alexander, Color Sergeant Benjamin P. Wallis (who was 68 years old) and Sergeant Pyers, were wounded
+Lieutenant Colonel Alexander, Color Sergeant Benjamin P. Wallis (who was 68 years old) was seriously wounded preventing the regiment’s flag from being captured, and Sergeant Pyers was also wounded.

 April 15 Major Gausler and Adjutant W.H.R.
-Hangen discharged by special order of the War Department
+Hangen were discharged by special order of the War Department

 April 23 Monett’s Ferry, Cane River Crossing